 In order to use the OT, it should only be necessary that the computer in question has Java installed.
 Most computers have Java pre-installed, but if this is not the case, the latest version of Java (also known as the Java Runtime Environment or JRE) should be downloaded from http://java.com/.
-Regarding the version of Java, it is absolutely essential that Java 7 be installed, although Java 8 probably works okay.
+We strongly recommend that the Java version be regularly updated to the latest official Oracle release as the OT cannot otherwise be guaranteed to work.
+OpenJDK versions (Linux distributions often come with these as default) may appear to function correctly, but are known to cause some problems.
+If a deprecated version of Java is being used, the OT will issue a warning.

 The currently installed version can be checked by typing java -version on the command line, the output of which should look something like this:

 '''

-java version "1.7.0_71"
+java version "1.8.0_65"

-Java(TM) SE Runtime Environment (build 1.7.0_71-b14)
+Java(TM) SE Runtime Environment (build 1.8.0_65-b17)

-Java HotSpot(TM) 64-Bit Server VM (build 24.71-b01, mixed mode)
+Java HotSpot(TM) 64-Bit Server VM (build 25.65-b01, mixed mode)

 '''